JasonJWilliamsNY/docker_jupyterhub_config/README.md

 ### Enter usernames for your hub users

-1. Clone this repo.
-   In `jupyterhub-persistant` edit `usernames.txt`; this file should have a valid linux username (one name per line). accounts will be created in your container for each user. the sample list has `user1`,`user2`, and `user3`.
+1. Clone this repo and place the `jupyterhub-persistant` in a convenient location on your server.
+In `jupyterhub-persistant/` edit `usernames.txt`; this file should have one or more valid linux username(s) (one name per line).
+Accounts will be created in your container for each user.
+The sample list has `user1`,`user2`, and `user3`.
 Usernames have passwords such that: `some_username.123`.

    Note: Your user will have a home directory at `/home/$user` This will be a symbolic link to a folder `$user` that will be created on the machine running the docker container.
-   In this way, data and changes made by the user will exist persistently outside of the container.
+   In this way, data and changes made by the user on the hub will exist persistently outside of the container.

 ### Indicate hub admin users